 Italy is one of the countries that has had a significant emigration in the last century, about 40 million Italians now live in the United States, Canada, Argentina, Australia, Germany, France, Belgium, England, etc. Many children and grandchildren have remained bilingual.
 Those who do not know Italian, are attracted by their origins and the language of their ancestors.

 The Italian language and immigration

-The phenomenon of immigration in recent years has produced almost 4 million immigrants who from Africa, Eastern Europe, South America, Southeast Asia, and various other countries have moved to Italy and have had to learn the language to enter the host country.
+The phenomenon of immigration in recent years has produced almost 4 million immigrants from Africa, Eastern Europe, South America, Southeast Asia, and various other countries that have moved to Italy and have had to learn the language to enter the host country.

 The words of the Italian language adopted by the English language

 The most spoken language in the world, English, has a lexical heritage consisting of 10% of lexemes belonging to its linguistic stock, ie Saxon, while over two thirds, precisely 76% of the lexemes are exogenous, taken and adapted from Latin, from Italian and from other Romance languages.
 Statistics show that Italian and Spanish are the two languages that provide English with the highest number of neologisms.